frontend-fun/react-hooks-typescript-tome/docs/4-state/forms.md

 expect(nameElement).toHaveValue("Aliens the Movie");
 ```

+There is also the `.selectOptions()` function for targetting dropdowns.
 There are many other ways to simulate user input, depending on what kinds of forms you are dealing with.
 We won't get into any more details, but expect to have to use the resources we have pointed to before:

 * Here is an article on the [React Testing Library](
 https://www.robinwieruch.de/react-testing-library/).
 * Here is a [React Testing Library Cheat Sheet](https://testing-library.com/docs/react-testing-library/cheatsheet/).

 # 📝 Task - Making Forms

-Stop Here
-{: .label .label-yellow }

-**THIS TASK IS NOT READY YET.
-PLEASE WAIT UNTIL THE TASK OPENS ON CANVAS TO CONTINUE.**

-They need to make components that:

-* Accept text and compare it to some expected value
-* Accept a number and increase the number of attempts by that amount
-* Have a checkbox that controls whether another component is visible
-* Have a dropdown that renders a bunch of multiple choice options
-* Have a checkbox that controls whether a question's body is in "edit" mode or not

-## CheckAnswer

-## GiveAttempts

-## EditMode

-## MultipleChoiceQuestions

-## AddQuestion

 As always, begin by pulling our changes, making a new branch, and merging in our changes.
 This time, be sure that you create your new branch from the previous branch we worked on (`solved-components`) by checking out that branch first.